EDUCATION PROFESSIONAL DEVELOPMENT AT AC

 COURSES DELIVERED ONLINE

 Several of our courses are available online.
 These can be accessed at any time and completed at your own pace.

 Schools can contact Dr Stephen Fyson, Senior Lecturer in Education; Director of Professional Development, Education, to discuss options about the courses being delivered at their school site, as a whole day, or in 3 x 1.5 hour sessions.

 The Teaching Professional standard descriptors addressed in each course

-All courses will be delivered by faculty of Alphacrucis College and through the accredited tertiary standards and ethos of the College.
+All courses will be delivered by faculty of Alphacrucis University College and through the accredited tertiary standards and ethos of the University College.

 Teaching is the busiest interpersonal profession of all.
 Because of this dynamic, teachers rarely have opportunity to reflect in a way to enhance the intellectual quality of their teaching practice.
 Thus, their starting assumptions about being a teacher may continue with them, untested, as their experience grows.
 This course invites teachers maintaining their accreditation to reflect on the Quality Teaching Framework elements of intellectual quality with reference to their priorities in the classroom, which support their current teaching practice.
 They will therefore have opportunity to unpack their basic presuppositions about teaching and learning, compare that to national contexts, theoretical frameworks, and what they believe may help the learning of their students in their classrooms.

 That is, teachers will be invited, based on their teaching experiences to date, to: